cjlittle/redcarpet_legalcitations/README.markdown

 Redcarpet_legalcitations is a fork
 ==================================

-Redcarpet_legalcitations is a fork of the original [Redcarpet][http://github.com/vmg/redcarpet] written by Vicent Martí (@vmg).
+Redcarpet_legalcitations is a fork of the original [Redcarpet 2](http://github.com/vmg/redcarpet) written by Vicent Martí (@vmg).
 Why are you not following him on Twitter?

 This version was modified by cj little (@ibcj) to allow for parsing of markdown